Why we started

 Individual student data drives our instructional focus.
 All students begin with a thorough diagnostic assessment that pinpoints instructional gaps and student needs.
 Parents receive a comprehensive data report before instruction begins and they can follow their child's growth with frequent progress monitoring data and teacher lesson reports.

-In addition, all teachers are certified reading specialists or special education teachers trained in the science of reading and the structured literacy approach.
-Lesson plans follow the Orton-Gillingham framework.
+In addition, all teachers are certified reading specialists and trained in structured literacy and multi-sensory math.

 Who We Are

 For almost thirteen years, Mrs. Burchell has worked with a diverse population of students in K-5 Title I schools including exceptional learners, English language learners, students with specific learning disabilities, autism spectrum disorder, attention-deficit/hyperactivity disorder, and down syndrome.
 For six years, Mrs. Burchell worked as an instructional coach creating and delivering professional development for elementary educators in reading, writing, and math.
 Her passion has always been using data to drive instruction and growing professionally.
 She is a member of several reading and math networks and enjoys learning new research around education.